 - 2.18 The Landscape Institute's Position Statement on Green Infrastructure (see page 1 of Green Infrastructure: An Integrated Approach to Land Use: Landscape Institute Position Statement (2013)) aims to provide public/private sector bodies and environmental professionals fresh insights into the benefits of GI and how collaboration is key to its delivery.
 The position statement outlines six individual recommendations on how green infrastructure may be delivered.
 These are listed as follows (page 17): - 1.
 Local Authorities: by ensuring that green infrastructure planning is a key requirement in Local Plans, Infrastructure Delivery Plans and development briefs. - 2.
 Local Authorities and Business Improvement Districts: through the Duty to Cooperate, local authorities should work together.
-This should also be part of the remit of Business Improvement Districts and Local Enterprise Partnerships. - 3.
-Developers: Developers should mitigate environmental impacts of new development and create new green spaces.
+This should also be part of the remit of Business Improvement Districts and Local Enterprise Partnerships. - Developers: Developers should mitigate environmental impacts of new development and create new green spaces.
 An element of engagement with the local community should be included. - 4.
 Clients: green infrastructure strategies should clearly articulate the vision, priorities, responsibilities and actions needed to plan, deliver and manage green infrastructure projects from the start.
 Public and private sector landowners and managers should be involved in the planning and design of green infrastructure, as their buy-in and expertise is vital to its long-term success.

 - 5. Landowners: Ensuring that management and maintenance of green infrastructure is continually delivered in order to achieve long-term benefits.
 Funding for multifunctional land can come from several sources, including from direct income from renewable energy, food production or events, or indirect savings by reducing flood risk and cutting the cost of cooling in urban areas during hot weather. - 6.
-Landscape Professionals: To provide advice to clients, colleagues and decisionmakers about the value and range of benefits of green infrastructure, from country parks and community woodlands, to development-specific interventions such as green roofs and sustainable drainage systems.
+Landscape Professionals: To provide advice to clients, colleagues and decision-makers about the value and range of benefits of green infrastructure, from country parks and community woodlands, to development-specific interventions such as green roofs and sustainable drainage systems.

-Draft Local Plan Policy
+Local Plan Policy

-- 2.19 The Draft Local Plan 2016 to 2036 which this Framework supports has been prepared to, as far as possible, meet the development needs of the Borough but in so doing intends to protect and enhance the environment and in particular provide net gains for biodiversity.
-Policies supporting GI include: - EN11 Net Gains for Nature: Biodiversity - EN12 Protection of designated sites and habitats - EN14 Trees, Woodlands, Hedgerows, and Development - EN15 Ancient Woodland and Veteran trees - EN21 High Weald AONB - 2.20 Specific requirements for GI are set out in Policy EN 16 Green, Grey and Blue Infrastructure:
+- 2.19 The Pre-Submission Local Plan 2020 to 2038 which this Framework supports has been prepared to, as far as possible, meet the development needs of the borough but in so doing intends to protect and enhance the environment and in particular provide net gains for biodiversity.
+Policies supporting GI include: - EN 9 Net Gains for Nature: Biodiversity - EN 10 Protection of designated sites and habitats - EN 12 Trees, Woodlands, Hedgerows, and Development - EN 13 Ancient Woodland and Veteran trees - EN 19 The High Weald Area of Outstanding Natural Beauty - 2.20 Specific requirements for GI are set out in Policy EN 14: Green, Grey, and Blue Infrastructure: